VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

 ### Add subscription by payment card

-1. Click into an Add card panel and fill all fields in the form and press Add card button
+1. Click into an `Add card` panel and fill all fields in the form and press `Add card` button

 <p>
   <img src="how_to_add_payment_method_add_card.png" width="800">
 </p>

-2. If card was invalid the error message will appear
+2. If the card was invalid, the error message will appear

 <p>
   <img src="how_to_add_payment_method_invalid_card.png" width="800">
 </p>

-3. If card added successfully
+3. If the card is added successfully, it will be shown in the interface

 <p>
   <img src="how_to_add_payment_method_card_added.png" width="800">